Thick As Thieves Solo, Co-op, and Campaign Scope Guide

 How long is the campaign?

-Current official launch messaging says the introductory campaign covers 16 missions and runs to at least four hours.
+Current official launch messaging says the introductory campaign covers 16 contracts across 3 mission types and runs to at least four hours.